 Martha’s Vineyard does a beautiful job of remaining unchanged.
 I remember listening to JAWS production designer, Joe Alves, speak at JAWSfest—the impetus for my first novel, The JAWSfest Murders—and saying that he “could walk out there and film JAWS today”.
 For the most part, he was right.
 The stores of Edgartown Village have changed to be sure, but that’s neither here nor there.
 The edifices are the same.
 Amity township is there.
 Oh sure, they tore down Quint’s shack in Menemsha, but the lot is still vacant.
 It’s almost as if they’re waiting for Mr Spielberg to come back and make the definitive sequel—don’t even whisper the word “remake” around me.
 The rest of Menemsha remains unchanged.
 All the other hotspots are still there as well.
 The Edgartown Lighthouse, The Gay Head Lighthouse, South Beach, The JAWS Bridge, remain basically the same for the discerning JAWS traveller.
 Okay, yes, they completely remodelled Chief Brody’s house.
 If they did it to throw JAWS ‘Finatics’ off the scent, it didn’t work.
 Somehow, just knowing that it is “The Brody House” is enough.

 The beauty and serenity of Martha’s Vineyard relies largely on its ability to survive at a pace that is a little bit slower than the rest of the world.
 The island has sorted out that life can go on without a single traffic light, even at Five Corners.
 The islanders pay respect to their heritage.
 The fantastic Martha’s Vineyard Museum, all of its locations, will teach you everything that you need to know about the island’s part in whaling and the underground railroad.
-But living and breathing all around you, is Amity Island.
-You might even think that you catch a glimpse of Chief Brody driving by in his gold and white Bronco—a local has painstakingly recreated that very truck.
+But living and breathing all around you, calling to you on each breeze is Mayor Vaughan saying, “Welcome to Amity Island!”
+You might even think that you catch a glimpse of Chief Brody driving by in his gold and white Chevy Blazer—a local has painstakingly recreated that very truck.
 And just so you know, when you get up the nerve to jump off the JAWS Bridge, when you completely submerge, for a brief moment, it will cross your mind—Bruce, that shark, will irrationally cross your mind—and you will swim just a little faster to the rocks and climb out.